All Episodes

 That's Lieutenant Commander Steve Roth of the United States Coast Guard.

-It's it's a great it's a crazy story.
+It's a crazy story.

-It's a tragedy and you know you and I are both fathers.
+And you and I are both fathers.

-We are fathers of daughters and it's the fact that I think it's 20 plus children have have died unfortunately in this tragedy is horrific.
+And the fact that I think it's 20 plus children have died, unfortunately, in this tragedy is horrific.

-Yeah yeah I mean the thing to me that was particularly outrageous by the New York Times story is they alleged that cutbacks by the Trump administration or the fact that there are there are certain positions that have been filled with the national weather service somehow led to an increased death when the realities are what we said in 45 minutes this river rose 26 feet it was in the middle of the night I don't know about you.
+I mean, the thing to me that was particularly outrageous by the New York Times story is they alleged that cutbacks by the Trump administration or the fact that there are certain positions that have been filled with the National Weather Service somehow led to an increased death when the realities are what we said in 45 minutes this river rose 26 feet.

-So I don't know how you can create a warning system and there will be opportunities for for them to evaluate come up with greater efficiencies.
+And there will be opportunities for them to evaluate, come up with greater efficiencies.

 I think one of the things that the Trump administration has proposed is more local control.

-Because remember what happened in North Carolina when the hurricane came through the disaster there was the fact that it took so long once the tragedy had happened, to actually get support to help the people that were impacted in North Carolina.
+The disaster there was the fact that it took so long, once a tragedy had happened, to actually get support to help the people that were impacted in North Carolina.

-Uh in this particular case, you had the heroic response from the Coast Guard, but I'm not sure you can develop a system unless people are prepared to be wired in 24 hours a day.
+In this particular case, you had the heroic response from the Coast Guard, but I'm not sure you can develop a system unless people are prepared to be wired in 24 hours a day.

 You can develop a weather system for a scenario that happens like this in the middle of the night over a course of 45 minutes.

-No, in fact, you and I were speaking with someone who lives in western North Carolina not long ago, and he was recounting what it was like last year when that happened.
+No, in fact, you and I were speaking with someone who lives in Western North Carolina not long ago, and he was recounting what it was like last year when that happened.

 And I think what you heard him say is we went weeks without hearing from anyone.

-And in the western North Carolina Mountains, it's a very tight-knit community, those people are very self-reliant as they are in Texas.
+And in the western North Carolina mountains, it's a very tight-knit community.

 Yes.

-But the point is is that there is an appropriate role for the government to play in search and rescue operations, which obviously the Coast Guard did very well here, or as well as the conditions would warrant.
+But the point is that there is an appropriate role for the government to play in search and rescue operations, which obviously the Coast Guard did very well here, as well as the conditions would warrant.

-And then there is the ongoing support, and that is where the ball was dropped under the Biden administration's FEMA.
+And that is where the ball was dropped under the Biden administration's FEMA.

-I appreciate I know you do too.
+I appreciate, I know you do too, the fact that he's being celebrated.

-The fact that he's being celebrated and the fact and the fact that Coast Guard enrollments is up actually speaks to a larger positive uptick in terms of what's happening with our national defense systems under the Trump administration.
+And the fact that Coast Guard enrollments is up actually speaks to a larger positive uptick in terms of what's happening with our national defense systems under the Trump administration.

 Yeah, I think that's right.